osrf/gazebo_tutorials/logging_playback/tutorial.md

 > **Tip**: You can find the whole spec for the world state [here](http://sdformat.org/spec?ver=1.6&elem=state).

-In this tutorial we will record a few log files and then take a peak inside them in the end.
+In this tutorial we will record a few log files and then take a peek inside them at the end.

 # Record a log